 \subsubsection{Hypothesis}

-We anticipate PARC to be able to compute a less conservative, but still guaranteed safe BRAS compared to Section \ref{exp:planning_model_design} due to the reduced number (three vs. zero) of non-ETI states in the planning model.
-Moreover, we also expect PARC's computation time to be faster than the na\"ive model choice, as the dimension for polytopic computation has been reduced from 8 to 4.
+We anticipated PARC to be able to compute a less conservative, but still guaranteed safe BRAS compared to Section \ref{exp:planning_model_design} due to the reduced number (three vs. zero) of non-ETI states in the planning model.
+Moreover, we also expected PARC's computation time to be faster than the na\"ive model choice, as the dimension for polytopic computation has been reduced from 8 to 4.

-Since the planning model in Appendix \ref{subsec:2dquad_poly_model} also incorporates stabilizing behavior for the quadrotor near the goal region \cite{kousik2019safe, mueller2015computationally}, we expect to produce similar reach-avoid results to \cite{dawson2022safe}, that is, the quadrotor would be able to safely navigate between the two obstacles while stopping at the goal region.
+Since the planning model in Appendix \ref{subsec:2dquad_poly_model} also incorporates stabilizing behavior for the quadrotor near the goal region \cite{kousik2019safe, mueller2015computationally}, we expected to produce similar reach-avoid results to \cite{dawson2022safe}, that is, the quadrotor would be able to safely navigate between the two obstacles while stopping at the goal region.